lanceengland/lanceengland.github.io/_posts/2021-01-14-fairly_well_sqlpass.markdown

 ![Improving team outside](/assets/img/sqlsat919-group-outside.jpg)

 Ultimately, the community is bigger than just SQL PASS.
 Already virtual groups are migrating to Meetup and other platforms.
-SQL Saturday's will likely re-emerge under a different name.
+SQL Saturdays will likely re-emerge under a different name.
 That said, I still hate to see SQL PASS cease operations.
 Thank you to all who served as board members, volunteers, and staff.

 Fairly well, SQL PASS.